renattomartins/todo-app-with-react/README.md

 # To Do App with React

-A simple POC of a To Do web application using React, Node and MongoDB.
+A simple proof of concept of a To Do Web Application using React, Node and MongoDB.

 ## To run:
 1. Clone this project